 If you are interested in sending stickers to a needy child in Argentina for Christmas, please follow these three simple steps:

 1. Get an envelope.
 (No larger than a standard 4 1/8” X 9 1/2”.
 You could also use a standard greeting card size envelope.
 Postage costs will vary depending on the location you are sending stickers from.)

 2. Put stickers in it, preferably clean sticker sheets that haven’t been used.
 Keep it simple.

 3. Send it to the address below on or before November 10th.

 MANÁ de Venado Tuerto

 2600 Venado Tuerto, Santa Fe

 Anything other than standard envelopes will likely not make it in time for Christmas.

 All stickers will be given to children in need on December 24th, Christmas Eve or on January 7th, The Day of the Magi.

-This page was set up by Sharee Wolfley who is currently living in the United States with her husband and three children.
+This page was set up by Sharee Wolfley who is currently living in the United States with her husband and children.